flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ### Revised methodologies

 Firstly, the GPU now relies on a **frame buffer**: graphics are no longer required to be rendered on the fly.
-Instead, the GPU reserves a portion of VRAM to draw a bitmap containing all the computed geometry requested by the CPU.
+Instead, the GPU reserves a portion of Video RAM (VRAM) to draw a bitmap containing all the computed geometry requested by the CPU.
 A video encoder then picks up that region and outputs it through the video output signal.
 Be as it may, the Saturn does mix the two models...
 I will explain more later.

 Consequently, having this reserved 'working space' allows the GPU to continue manipulating the bitmap even after finishing rendering the scene, enabling the CPU to offload additional exhaustive tasks (such as lighting and anti-aliasing) to the GPU.
 Here is where the concept of **graphics pipeline** starts to gain significance.